Querio vs Thoughtspot

 You want an AI layer that handles follow-ups, not a smarter search box.

-You want analysts and business users in the same workspace instead of two different tools.
+You want unlimited analysts and business users in the same workspace instead of two different tools.